eliteportal/data-models/.github/README.md

 3. Check **"Set as a pre-release"**.
 4. Click **Publish release** — this triggers `release.published` and registers schemas to `test.elite`.
 5. Inspect the workflow summary or PR comment for the schema report.
-6. Verify schemas appear in `test.elite` on Synapse.
+6. Verify schemas appear in `test.elite` on Synapse and that the `.json` files are listed under the release assets.

 #### Step 2 — Promote to Full Release (registers to `sage.schemas.elite`)
 1. Once validated, return to the pre-release on GitHub.
 2. Edit the release and uncheck **"Set as a pre-release"** (or click **"Promote to full release"**).
 3. Click **Update release** — this triggers `release.released` and registers schemas to `sage.schemas.elite`.
-4. Verify schemas appear in `sage.schemas.elite` on Synapse with the correct semantic version.
+4. Verify schemas appear in `sage.schemas.elite` on Synapse with the correct semantic version and that the `.json` files are listed under the release assets.

 > **Note:**
 > - Only the `release.released` action writes to the production org.
 Accidental pre-release publishes will only affect `test.elite`.